The Role of the Business Analyst in Digital Transformation

 2. Business analysts can keep everyone on the same page with a digital strategy timeline

-3. Business analysts can coordinate and bridge gaps between teams
+3. Analysts can coordinate and bridge gaps between teams

 4. Business analysts can liaise with stakeholders and promote efficient collaboration